 Inspiro Metro Trains, Metro Warszawskie, Warsaw, Poland

-Inspiro is an environmentally friendly and cost-efficient metro train model which is currently under construction.
-A total of 35 Inspiro trains will be delivered to Warsaw's metro operator, Metro Warszawskie, from the end of 2012 to 2013.
+Inspiro is an environment-friendly and cost-efficient metro train model built by Siemens.
+A total of 35 Inspiro trains will be delivered to Warsaw's metro operator, Metro Warszawskie.

-The train is being developed by Siemens in collaboration with Newag of Poland.
+The train was developed by Siemens in collaboration with Newag of Poland.
 It was designed by DesignWorksUSA, a subsidiary of BMW group.

 Metro Warszawskie ordered the trains at a cost of €272m in February 2011.
 The European Investment Bank (EIB) issued a loan worth €139m ($184m) in late 2012 to fund the acquisition of the new rolling stock.
 The European Bank for Reconstruction and Development (EBRD) had previously provided a €80.6m ($106.6m) loan in September 2011 for the purchase of new trains for the Warsaw metro line.

-The new rolling stock will alleviate road traffic congestion in Warsaw by providing a better alternative and meeting needs of the metro's growing passenger traffic.
-The new eco-friendly train will also help in reducing carbon dioxide emissions.
+The first Inspiro train for the Warsaw Metro became operational on 1 in October 2013.
+The new rolling stock is designed to alleviate road traffic congestion in Warsaw by providing a better alternative and meeting the needs of the metro's growing passenger traffic.

 Inspiro train design and passenger capacity

-The Inspiro trains will feature a driver's cab on both ends, enabling them to run in both directions.
-They will also feature Automatic Train Control (ATC) system.
+The Inspiro trains feature a driver's cab on both ends, enabling them to run in both directions.
+They also feature Automatic Train Control (ATC) system.

-The train will be 117.8m long and 1,435mm wide.
-It will comprise of six cars.
-The body of the cars will be built of aluminium.
-The front end of the car will weigh 500kg, which is less than that of any other normal train.
-The overall weight of the train will be six tons less than normal trains.
-The cars will have a width of 2.63m to 3m and a length of 17.9m to 20m.
+The train is 117.8m long and 1,435mm wide, and comprises six cars.
+The body of the cars is built of aluminium.
+The front end of the car weighs 500kg, which is less than that of any other normal train.
+The overall weight of the train is 6t less than that of normal trains.
+The cars have a width of 2.63m to 3m and a length of 17.9m to 20m.

-The train will have a capacity of accommodating 1,450 passengers, including 256 seats and room to carry 1,194 people standing.
-Each car will have eight large doors and lighted information graphics, enabling easy entry and exit.
+The train has a capacity of accommodating 1,450 passengers, including 256 seats and room to carry 1,194 people standing.
+Each car has eight large doors and lighted information graphics, enabling easy entry and exit.

 Propulsion and performance of Inspiro metro train

-The train will run at a maximum speed of 90km/h with the traction system comprising four asynchronous motors per car.
-It will further be fed by a force-ventilated SIBAC series IGBT compact inverter.
+The train runs at a maximum speed of 90km/h with the traction system comprising four asynchronous motors per car.
+It is further fed by a force-ventilated SIBAC series IGBT compact inverter.

-Part of the axles of the trains will be powered by electricity through the 750V DC line using current collectors from the third rail.
+Part of the axles of the trains is powered by electricity through the 750V DC line using current collectors from the third rail.

 Inspiro is being constructed using recyclable materials which will have a 95% recycling rate at the end of useful life of the train.
-The trains will be built conforming to the European fire protection and crash requirements.
+The trains are built to conform to European fire protection and crash requirements.

-The trains will have the added advantage of operating on an optional driver assistance system, as well as driverless operation and conventional operation systems.
+The trains operate on an optional driver assistance system, as well as driverless operation and conventional operation systems.

-The power consumption will be minimised by using LED carriage lighting and demand-controlled air-conditioning.
+The power consumption is minimised by using LED carriage lighting and demand-controlled air-conditioning.

-Noise generated by the train will be reduced by implementing an electrodynamic braking system.
-The floors will be built using recyclable materials such as light textiles and cork-aluminium in order to absorb the sound.
+Noise generated by the train is reduced by implementing an electrodynamic braking system.
+The floors are built using recyclable materials such as light textiles and cork-aluminium in order to absorb the sound.

 Inspiro rolling stock for the Warsaw Metro

-The new Inspiro trains will run on the Warsaw Metro system which comprises two lines.
-Up to 15 trains are expected to run on Line 1 of the metro, while the rest of the trains will run on Line 2.
+The new Inspiro trains run on the Warsaw Metro system, which comprises two lines.
+Up to 15 trains will run on Line 1 of the metro, while the rest of the trains will run on Line 2.

-Two Inspiro trains are expected to be delivered for testing by the end of 2012.
+Two Inspiro trains were delivered for testing by the end of 2012.
 One of these two trains was unveiled at InnoTrans in Berlin in September 2012.